Prince Harry settles suit with Murdoch media after apology – DW – 01/22/2025

 Harry has filed three lawsuits against outlets for invading his privacy.
 He won a case against the publisher of the Daily Mirror over phone hacking and will also go to trial against the publisher of the Daily Mail next year for the same reason.

-Harry feels a personal vendetta against the British media and believes they unfairly attack his wife, US actress Meghan Markle.
+Harry has had a fractious the British media and believes they unfairly attack his wife, US actress Meghan Markle.
 The couple currently live in the US.

 The Duke of Sussex also believes British media is partly culpable for the 1997 death of his mother, Diana, Princess of Wales.
 Diana was being chased by paparazzi vehicles in Paris when she died in a car crash.